milestone-hafnia/trainer-classification/README.md

 ```
     ├── src
-    │   ├── scripts/
-    │   └── lib/
+    │   └── recipe_classification/
+    ├── scripts/
     ├── Dockerfile
+    ├── pyproject.toml
-    └── pyproject.toml
+    └── uv.lock
 ```
 - `src/scripts/*`: Folder with the actual training script.
   Commonly, it will just be a single script called `train.py`, but you may introduce multiple scripts.
-- `src/lib/*` (Optional): Folder for all your python helper functions and/or other dependencies used by your training script.
+- `src/recipe_classification/*` (Optional): Folder for all your python helper functions and/or other dependencies used by your training script.
 In theory, all your code could be in `train.py`, but for most projects, the training code will be arranged in multiple files.
 - `Dockerfile`: This dockerfile defines the environment where your script will be executed in the training service.